About the Initiative

 The objectives of the Deadly Deals initiative are to enable successful applicants to:

 - progress the development of their innovative products, process or service created and developed by an Indigenous business.

 - achieve a milestone that represents a significant progression in the development of the product, process or service being developed by the Indigenous businesses.

 - increase the capability of Indigenous businesses to develop successful products, processes and services and to take them to market or secure follow on funding from other sources.

-This is a targeted initiative, only available to applicants who are invited by the Department of Innovation, Tourism Industry Development and the Commonwealth Games (DITID) to apply.
+This is a targeted initiative, only available to applicants who are invited by the Department of Innovation and Tourism Industry Development (DITID) to apply.